imyingchulo/gprs/README.md

 ---

-This package aims to generate a PRS model from GWAS summary statistics.
+This package aims to generate the PRS model from GWAS summary statistics.
 It is designed to deal with GWAS summary statistics from the GWAS catalog and GeneATLAS database.

 :octocat: Understanding the workflow of this package: